 UniProt (Universal Protein Resource) is a central repository of protein sequence and function created by joining the information contained in Swiss-Prot, TrEMBL and PIR.
 UniProtKB (UniProt Knowledgebase) is one component and is the central access point for extensive curated protein information, including function, classification, and cross-reference.
 The links from a ChEBI entry enable a user to view the UniProtKB entries for all proteins associated with that particular compound and are updated monthly.

-IntAct provides a freely available, open source database system and analysis tools for protein interaction data.
+A service of EMBL-EBI, IntAct provides a freely available, open source database system and analysis tools for protein interaction data.
 As for UniProt KB (see above), the links from a ChEBI entry enable a user to view the IntAct entries for all proteins associated with that particular compound.

 BioModels Database is a data resource, developed by a consortium including EMBL-EBI and Caltech, that allows biologists to store, search and retrieve published mathematical models of biological interest.
 Models present in BioModels Database are annotated and linked to relevant data resources, such as publications, databases of compounds and pathways and controlled vocabularies.

-Reactome project is a curated resource of core pathways and reactions in human biology, developed as a collaboration among Cold Spring Harbor Laboratory, EMBL-EBI, and the Gene Ontology Consortium.
+The Reactome project is a curated resource of core pathways and reactions in human biology, developed as a collaboration among Cold Spring Harbor Laboratory, EMBL-EBI, and the Gene Ontology Consortium.

 PubChem is a database maintained by the National Center for Biotechnology Information (NCBI).
 It contains substance descriptions and information on small molecules with fewer than 1000 atoms and 1000 bonds.

-SABIO-RK (System for the Analysis of Biochemical Pathways - Reaction Kinetics) is a database that contains information about biochemical reactions, the corresponding kinetic equations with their parameters, and the experimental conditions under which these parameters were measured.
+The SABIO-RK (System for the Analysis of Biochemical Pathways - Reaction Kinetics) is a database that contains information about biochemical reactions, the corresponding kinetic equations with their parameters, and the experimental conditions under which these parameters were measured.

 Rhea, a collaboration between EMBL-EBI and the Swiss Institute of Bioinformatics (SIB), is a manually annotated database of chemical reactions in which all reaction participants (reactants and products) are linked to ChEBI.
 While its main focus is enzymatic reactions, other biochemical reactions are included.